 FLR 199 Talking to Monsters: Monsters, Folklore and Cultural Politics (4).
 This course critically engages with folk and pop-cultural representations of the “monstrous Other,” including such examples as the undead, the fantastic (for example, trolls), and the proper monster.
 Examining films and works of literature as well as readings from folklore, history, anthropology, and cultural studies, the course approaches the notion of the “monstrous” from a critical perspective informed by an understanding of historical, cultural, and political forces that contribute to the “monsterization” of the Other.
 We will also interrogate the concepts of the monstrous and the Other in relation to each other, examining from multiple perspectives the human need for monsters that lurk around the edges of our world.
 Adkins, Wojcik

 FLR 225 Voices of Africa (4).
 Introduces students to life on the African continent through engagement with a variety of expressive forms used by individuals (“voices”) from a number of countries.
-Novels, music, dance, dress, paintings, films, and political cartoons will serve as primary sources from which students will lean about the diversity and vivacity of contemporary African peoples.
-Gilman.
+Novels, music, dance, dress, paintings, films, and political cartoons will serve as primary sources from which students will learn about the diversity and vivacity of contemporary African peoples.
+Gilman

 FLR 235 Folklore and the Supernatural (4).
 Introduces the study of beliefs about the supernatural by examining diverse approaches to the description and analysis of belief traditions and religious cultures.
 Topics include apparitions, miracles, prophecy, apocalyptic cults, magic, angels, pilgrimage, vampires, UFOs, zombies, possession states, and supernatural assault.
 Wojcik

 FLRD, A&L, IC